Blockstream/satellite/doc/hardware.md

 Regarding **frequency range**, you must verify that the input frequency range of the LNB encompasses the frequency of the Blockstream Satellite signal in your coverage area.
-For example, if you are located in North America and you are covered by the Galaxy 18 satellite, your Blockstream Satellite frequency is 12.01692 GHz.
+For example, if you are located in North America and you are covered by the Eutelsat 113 satellite, your Blockstream Satellite frequency is 12066.9 GHz.
 Thus, an LNB that operates from 11.7 GHz to 12.2 GHz would work.
 In contrast, an LNB that operates from 10.7 GHz to 11.7 GHz would **not** work.

 Regarding **polarization**, an LNB with **Linear Polarization** is required.
 While most Ku band LNBs are linearly polarized, some popular satellite